RetroReversing/retroReversing/pages/consoles/psp/PSPSDK.md

 ---
 # Cygwin Software Development Kit (/devkit)
 <section class="postSection">
-  <div class="css-folder css-folder-left wow slideInLeft postImage">/</div>
+  <div class="css-folder css-folder-left wow slideInLeft postImage">/devkit</div>
   <div markdown="1" class="rr-post-markdown">
- This folder contains...
+ This folder contains the main software development kit for both Window and Linux.

 This folder also contains the following sub-directories:
 * **1st_read** - The initial documentation to be read first